-- 72.74.
+- The fiscal take laws (or contract terms) in force on the date of agreement are frozen. - Any future tax policy changes that would increase the tax burden on the project will not apply, although the project can benefit from tax decreases. - Changes in the tax regime will apply but the government is required to negotiate.
+There is an agreement with the company to negotiate to maintain the preceding economic equilibrium if there are any adverse changes (Daniel & Sunley, 2008). - 72.
 For most businesses, stable rules are necessary to achieve the economic results that were anticipated when the investment was made, e.g. in order to maintain the necessary level of production, projected profit levels or to obtain the necessary maintenance and expansion of funds.
 The risk of instability will be factored into the overall cost of the investment.
 The bigger and more immovable the investment, the more relevant it will be.
-Consequently, from the investor viewpoint a well-designed stability agreement can remove a significant amount of tax and related profit risk and allow for more accurate forecasting of the future fiscal take impact on project cash flows. - 73.75.
+Consequently, from the investor viewpoint a well-designed stability agreement can remove a significant amount of tax and related profit risk and allow for more accurate forecasting of the future fiscal take impact on project cash flows. - 73.
 However, where fiscal stabilisation is used, and depending on how the provisions are drafted, they may extend beyond standard fiscal terms, and also apply to tax incentives provided for in domestic law, or at the contract-level, as of the date the investment agreement is signed, or ratified by parliament when this is required by law (in many developing countries).
 If there is a significant change in circumstances, for example, commodity prices rise making it easier to attract investment, or a tax incentive is used in a way that government did not anticipate, unintended benefits to the company may result.
-The risk is that fiscal stabilization also locks in all the aforementioned behavioural responses linked to incentives. - 74.76.
+The risk is that fiscal stabilization also locks in all the aforementioned behavioural responses linked to incentives. - 74.
 If governments choose to offer fiscal stabilisation, such clauses can be designed to minimise the general tax policy impact, by limiting their scope to specific key fiscal terms (not all fiscal terms) for a specific period of time (not indefinitely), and possibly by applying a stability premium on tax rates.
 Tax authorities should also be involved in negotiations with investors about possible stability clauses.
 Any agreement must be sustainable such that it does not lead to the host country being unable to address unintended outcomes or implement global reforms such as those championed by the OECD Base Erosion and Profit Shifting tax programme.
 In practice, long term stabilisation agreements that lock in unstainable benefits for investors, that do not allow for regular review by host country/company investor, and are not publicly available for scrutiny, often lead to dissatisfaction and dispute.